Code-Institute-Submissions/mmoore483-camping_MayResub/README.md

 # About
 The Heather Hope Campsite is a fictional campsite set in the vast expanse of the North York Moors, a place to go for respite from a busy life and adventure.
 Ever popular, the campsite requires an app with integrated booking service to manage bookings and avoid disappointment for customers.

+Note all screen shots have been taken with the iPhone SE responsive sizer (from chrome) and 2560 x 1600 px as a standard 13" laptop screen.

 ![BookingPage](READMEImages/BookActual.PNG)

 # User Experience